HDR Photography iphone

 Source: Unsplash | Jose G. Ortega Castro

-The human eye can view things from a highly dynamic range.
-But that is not possible in terms of the iPhone’s came.
+The human eye can view things with a highly dynamic range, but that is not possible with the iPhone’s camera.

 Your iPhone camera can’t simultaneously capture a picture in dark and very bright areas.